NCAR/noahmp/drivers/nuopc/docs/source/DriverAndCoupling.rst

 Initialization
 --------------

-During the `InitializeAdvertise` phase, call is made to `fms_init()` to use `Flexible Modeling System (FMS) <https://www.gfdl.noaa.gov/fms/>`_ for reading and writing cubed-sphere tiled output.
-In this case, The MPI communicator is pulled in through the ESMF VM object and used by FMS.
-This phase also calls `advertise_fields()` to setup import and export states.
-The FMS initialization will be removed once the multi-tile I/O calls is supported by ESMF.
+During the `InitializeAdvertise` phase, call is made to `advertise_fields()` to setup import and export states.

 ---
 Run
 ---

 During the `ModelAdvance` phase, the `cap` updates the import state and calls NoahMP driver routine (`drv_run`, which is found in `drivers/nuopc/lnd_comp_driver.F90`) to run the model and updates the export state with the information calculated by model.
 The `drv_run` call mainly read in static information as well as initial conditions when it is first called and interpolate monthly data provided by the static information such as fractional coverage of green vegetation and surface albedo to the date of the simulation.
 Then calculates solar zenith angle based on the time information extracted from `cap` and calls `noahmpdrv_run` subroutine provided by the NoahMP.
-This phase also responsible to write NoahMP model output in tiled format by taking advantage of FMS and ESMF routines.
+This phase also responsible to write NoahMP model output in tiled format by taking advantage of ESMF I/O multi-tile support.

 .. note::
    : the restart capability is only tested with DATM+NOAHMP configuration.